grasshaussoftware/cryptographic-data-registration/README.md

 Use the app "QR Code Scanner" for mobile to read the QR codes and verify the information embedded in them

+## Use Cases

+Could be used to prove the legitimacy of a multitude of personal identification such as birth certificates, proof of citizenship, license plates, passports, driver's licenses, car title, etc. the list goes on and on.
+Basicall any and all noteable documents or data that would otherwise need a witness or notary public.

 ## Security

 This application uses cryptographic RNG seeded with the current Avalanche C-Chain block hash for RSA key generation and zeroizes memory for sensitive information.